 Bray – Common Ground is a community-based project in North Wicklow that operates a monthly wholefood order for members, sourcing products from the Independent Irish Health Foods (IIHF) catalogue.
-More information / Contact details.
+Profile / More information / Contact details.

 Glenealy – Carraig Dulra operates a box scheme and bulk buying club as part of its wider social enterprise project, continuing on from a group that began in 2003.
 Option to pick up orders in either Glenealy or Glenageary, Co.
 Dublin.
 Contact details.

 Note: By using a contact form link for a group listed on this page your email will be sent directly to their nominated email address for a response.
 Your data will not be stored as part of this website.